custom-components/pyscript/docs/reference.rst

      hass_is_global: true

 It is recommended you put your pyscript configuration its own ``yaml`` file in the ``pyscript`` folder.
-That way changes to that file will be automatically detected and will trigger a reload, which includes rereading the configuration parameters:
+That way changes to the file will be automatically detected and will trigger a reload, which includes rereading the configuration parameters:

 .. code:: yaml